pheeeeee/pheeeeee.github.io/aboutme.md

 #### Favorite Quotes
 Work hard, be kind.
 And amazing things will happen. <br><br>
 It's drift when we aim for survival.
-Yet it becomes an adventure in pursuit of the treasure.
+Yet in pursuit of the treasure, it becomes an adventure.

 #### Contact
 E-mail : pjh961018@naver.com